aperechnev/APJSONMapping/README.md

 ## Usage Example

-To make your object able to be mapped to (and parsed from) dictionary, you have to describe it's mapping rules:
+To make your object able to be mapped to (and parsed from) JSON, you have to describe it's mapping rules:

 ```objective-c
 @import Foundation;